wandb/docs/docs/guides/launch/setup-agent-advanced.md

   </TabItem>
   <TabItem value="azure">

 The Azure environment does not require any additional keys.
-When the agent starts, it use `azure.identity.DefaultAzureCredential()` to load the default Azure credentials.
+When the agent starts, it uses `azure.identity.DefaultAzureCredential()` to load the default Azure credentials.

 ```yaml title="launch-config.yaml"
 environment: